-If you love a cosy caffeine-free drink as much as I do, then you may also like to see my ginger turmeric latte and honey ginger warm milk.
-Both so tasty and very healthy too!
+If you love a cozy caffeine-free drink as much as I do, then you may also like to see my spiced milk and honey ginger warm milk.
+Both so tasty and very easy to make too!

 And for a fun round-up of caffeine free hot drinks, then check out my 10 warm milk recipes post!